adamhammes/site/content/recipes/coffee-ice-cream.md

 1. Return the cream mixutre to the saucepan and gradually whisk in the cornstarch slurry.
    Bring back to a boil over medium-high heat and cook, stirring with a rubber spatula, until slightly thickened, about 1 minute.
-   Remove from the heat and chill the mixture overnight.
+   Remove from the heat

+1. Gradually whisk the hot milk mixture into the cream cheese until smooth.
+Chill overnight.